About Sealed

 How it works

-To prevent anyone from guessing your claim, a random n_once is mixed in:
+To prevent anyone from guessing your claim, a random nonce is mixed in:

-hash = SHA-256("sealed:{n_once}:{your claim text}")
+hash = SHA-256("sealed:{nonce}:{your claim text}")

 Verify any claim yourself: